The Day of Mourning

 “The vampires are the dark truth of nobility, for they seek worldly power beyond even death.
 Robed eternally in silks, wallowing in riches, and ruling their downtrodden servants with a cruelty beyond measure, they are the very epitome of greed, lust and pride.
 How can we expect to defeat their vile extremity of wickedness while we remain obsessed with our own wealth and power?
 If we fail to divest ourselves of such yearnings, and prove unwilling to discard all gaudy trappings of wealth, then we become merely pale imitations of the evil that is vampirism.
 We become as naughty little children faced with wicked monsters.

-“The poor are forced to watch their children starve, their daughters raped and their sons mustered to fight for some lord’s pride and ambition.
+“The poor are forced to watch their children starve, their daughters violated and their sons mustered to fight for some lord’s pride and ambition.
 And what becomes of all this wickedness?
 Only more wickedness, as Tilea, reeling from her wounds, is now attacked and overwhelmed by the foul undead hordes.
 And then all the children die, our daughters become vampires’ playthings, and every soldier is transformed into a putrid puppet manipulated by dark magics.
 We shall all be nothing more than shambling, mindless slaves, cursed never to dwell in peace in Morr’s garden, but to spend eternity lost in the hell between life and death.

 “Yet I say to you, if we are willing and able to endure all that must be done, to remain steadfast in the cause, to give ourselves wholly and humbly to Morr, then such horrors shall not be our fate.

-“Until now the holy war has been fought by the likes of Sigmarites and Ulricians, dwarfs and elves, even Arabyans – mercenaries all, who would fight for any cause, whether good or bad, if pay were forthcoming.
-They have grown accustomed to fighting their own kind.
+“Until now the holy war has been fought by the likes of Myrmidians, Sigmarites and Ulricians, dwarfs and elves, even Arabyans – mercenaries all, who would fight for any cause, whether good or bad, as long as pay were forthcoming.
+They have grown accustomed only to fighting their own kind.
 This time, however, the enemy is not as a mirror to them, sharing the same goals of wealth, success, power or adventure, but rather a foe of unbounded wickedness, bereft all compassion, contrary to all that is natural and heavenly, set directly against the laws of men and gods.
-And so the condottieri have failed – their lack of faith their undoing.
+And so the condottieri have failed – their lack of true faith their undoing.
 When faced by the living dead, all lucre loses its promising glitter, all pride pales, and all professed honour and skill is found wanting.
 How can such dogs of war stand firm in the face of such a foe?
 They cannot!
-Their arms and armour, their drilling and postures, their hurried prayers to Myrmidia, Sigmar or some desert devil – all these things are entirely insufficient for the task.
+Their arms and armour, their drilling and postures, their hurried prayers to Myrmidia or some desert devil – all these things are entirely insufficient for the task.